MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

 This guide goes through the required steps to connect Materialize to an AWS MSK cluster, including some of the more complicated bits around configuring security settings in MSK.

 If you already have an MSK cluster, you can skip step 1 and directly move on to [Make the cluster public and enable SASL](#make-the-cluster-public-and-enable-sasl).
-You can also skip steps 3 and 4 if you already have Kafka installed and running, and have created a topic that you want to create a materialized source for.
+You can also skip steps 3 and 4 if you already have Kafka installed and running, and have created a topic that you want to create a source for.

 The process to connect Materialize to Amazon MSK consists of the following steps:
 1. #### Create an Amazon MSK cluster